The Dimensions of the Sukka

 Assuming that the halakha is in accordance with the view in the mishna and a sukka taller than twenty amot is invalid, which reason offered by the Amoraim is accepted?
 Although some (Rabbeinu Chananel, Ra’avad, the Ittur) accept the view of Rabba, the Rif and the Rambam (Hillkhot Sukka 4:1) rule in accordance with Rava: the sukka must be a temporary abode, and therefore regardless of whether the walls reach the sekhakh or the width of the sukka exceeds four amot, the sukka is invalid.

 The gemara (Sukka 4a) discusses numerous ways of validating a sukka whose walls are over twenty amot high.

-The Talmud also discusses the minimum area of a sukka.
-The gemara (3a) records three opinions: Rebbe believes that the minimum area of a sukka is four amot by four amot.
-Beit Hillel maintains that a sukka in to which one can fit ones head and most of ones body, which the Rabbis estimate at about six tefachim by six tefachim, suffices.
+The gemara (3a) records three opinions regarding the minimum area of a sukka.
+Rebbe believes that the minimum area of a sukka is four amot by four amot.
+Beit Hillel maintains that a sukka into which one can fit one’s head and most of one’s body, which the Rabbis estimate at about six tefachim by six tefachim, suffices.
 Beit Shammai rules that the sukka must also be able to hold a small table, and therefore it must be at least seven tefachim by seven tefachim.
 The gemara rules in accordance with Beit Shamai.
-Therefore, a sukka should be at least seven tefachim by seven tefachim.

 Constructing a Sukka from Two Walls